inkognitro/react-app-tutorial/01-setup.md

 This prints the result of what needs to be corrected if some code does not correspond with the linting rules.
 If you run `npm run lint:fix`, the code style is going to be automatically fixed when possible.

-You probably noticed the `tsc &&` at the start of the `lint:fix` script.
+Did you notice the `tsc &&` at the start of the `lint:fix` script?
-This is to prevent from automatic linting fixes on type errors.
+This is to prevent from automatic lint fixes when type errors still exist.
-Once, I forgot to implement this check and run the `lint:fix` script, and it totally messed up my code base.
+Once, I forgot to implement this check, and I did run the `lint:fix` script.
+The result was, that the script totally messed up my code base.
 Luckily I hadn't committed yet.
-With that you are save, or at least a bit more :innocent:
+With this check you are save, or at least a bit more :innocent:

 [« introduction](README.md) | [next »](02-authentication.md)